 The U.S. Surgeon General recommends at least 60 minutes of physical activity daily for children, but that doesn’t necessarily mean strenuous exercise such as spending time on the treadmill, or limiting activity to just one hour each day.

 Summer is a great time to instill body-healthy habits in your children.
 Encourage them to get up off the couch and go outside to play.
 Better yet, go with them and make exercise a fun family activity.
-Summer also offers a great opportunity for family trips to the local farm stand or produce department to get some fresh and delicious fruits and vegetables.
+While some activities (like playgrounds) are off limits this summer due to the pandemic, there are still many options for staying active.

 “We know that kids actually gain weight during the summer.
 While the warmer months bring a lot of free time to engage in more physical activity, within that free time there is also plenty of unstructured time, which may mean lots of extra eating for some,” said Kara Miller, MIGHTY Fitness Coordinator in the Pediatric Weight Management Program.